rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 Both definitions and values have shown us why it can be desirable to master deep work and to cause a state of flow.
 It can help us on a professional yet personal level.
 It can be the way to deep satisfaction in our lives.

 Let's dive into the lessons learned to do deep work.
-Afterward the article will continue with the lessons learning to cause a state of flow.
+Afterward the article will continue with the lessons learned to cause a state of flow.

 {{% chapter_header "How to Deep Work" "howToDeepWork" %}}

 "Deep work is an activity well suited to generate a flow state".
-The following lessons learned from "Deep Work" by Cal Newport summarize how you can leverage deep work.
+The following lessons learned from {{% a_blank "Deep Work" "https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=1b246a2daeac91a6cf39c1e6fa0143be" %}} by Cal Newport summarize how you can leverage deep work.

 ### Have Routines to use less Willpower